vincent-miller27/NationalParksReservation-MVC-Project/README.md

 As the user, you should be able to:

--View a list of the parks, which are uploaded from a database.
+- View a list of the parks, which are uploaded from a database.
--Click on the name of the park or its picture to view more details of it -From the park detail screen, you can choose to see its campground -You can choose a specific campground and search for available campsites with the search queries provided -From there you can make your reservation and the confirmation page will provide your reservation ID -You can also search for available campsites directly from the park page and make a reservation
+- Click on the name of the park or its picture to view more details of it
+- From the park detail screen, you can choose to see its campground
+- You can choose a specific campground and search for available campsites with the search queries provided
+- From there you can make your reservation and the confirmation page will provide your reservation ID
+- You can also search for available campsites directly from the park page and make a reservation

 ## Additional Information